The cable car ride is free. On the other hand, you could die.

 Chiatura’s Manganese Mines

-The gritty town you see today is only the ghost of a once-thriving mining center on the banks of the Kvirila River in the Eastern European country of Georgia, current local population about 12,000.
+The blue-collar town you see today is only the ghost of a once-thriving mining center on the banks of the Kvirila River in the Eastern European country of Georgia, current local population about 12,000.
 Manganese, an essential ingredient in the production of heavy weapons, was discovered here in the 19th century.
-By some estimates, Chiatura produced more than 50% of the entire world’s supply of manganese and accounted for about 75% of Georgia’s economy.
-Abandoned mining or barely working facilities now dot the landscape like iron dinosaurs.

 The Stalin Connection to Chiatura